 Rogawski did not manage to hold the cavalry together and it split up.
 The next day, on November 23, Rákóczi decided to send his infantry in order to pillage the enemy’s camp.
 While the soldiers were plundering, Rogawski finally gathered his troops and unexpectedly attacked the Transylvanians.
 In a short time, Rákóczi had to announce a retreat.
 The battle was won by the Polish.

-When Prince Bethlen Gábor found out about Rákóczi’s defeat, he had to break the siege of Vienna, gather his soldiers and return to Pozsony (Pressburg, Bratislava), and sent a cavalry of 12,000 to northern Hungary led by Széchy György, in order to secure it against the Lisowczycy.
+When Prince Bethlen Gábor found out about Rákóczi’s defeat, he had to break the siege of Vienna, gather his soldiers, and return to Pozsony (Pressburg, Bratislava), and sent a cavalry of 12,000 to northern Hungary led by Széchy György, in order to secure it against the Lisowczycy.
 However, Lord Drugeth was not able to take advantage of his victory because the estates and towns of Upper Hungary supported Prince Bethlen instead of him.

-King Habsburg Ferdinand II made Bethlen sign a cease-fire and on January 16, 1620.
+King Habsburg Ferdinand II made Bethlen sign a cease-fire on January 16, 1620.
 Finally, they signed a peace treaty in Pozsony (now Bratislava).
 The battle of Homonna was an important part of the war as the Polish intervention saved Vienna – the capital city of the Holy Roman Empire – from Transylvania.
 That is why some Polish sources call it the first Vienna relief – the second being the famous Battle of Vienna in 1683.
 Had the Battle of Homonna been not lost, Bethlen may have been able to take Vienna…

 Homonnai never returned home and died in Poland the following spring.
 His wife was Katalin, daughter of the Black Bey, Nádasdy Ferenc, and Báthory Erzsébet.
 The castle of Homonna was rebuilt between 1619-41.
 The Drugeth family line died out in 1684 and new feudal lords moved in, first Prince Thököly got it, then the Csákys and the Wandernats.
 The bastions of the castle were pulled down in 1787 but you can visit the baroque palace where you can discover Renaissance elements as well.